galaxyproject/galaxy-hub/src/GalaxyUpdates/2012_02/index.md

 ## New Distributions

-There were [two Galaxy distributions](/src/DevNewsBriefs/index.md) in January, The latest on [January 27](/News/Jan272012 Distribution News Brief).
+There were [two Galaxy distributions](/src/DevNewsBriefs/index.md) in January, The latest on [January 27](/src/News/Jan272012 Distribution News Brief/index.md).
 Some highlights from the releases:

 * Important metadata and Python 2.5 support corrections
 * [SAMtools](http://samtools.sourceforge.net/) upgraded for version 0.1.18.
 [Mpileup](http://samtools.sourceforge.net/mpileup.shtml) added.
 * Dynamic filtering, easy color options, and quicker indexing enhance [Trackster](/src/Learn/Visualization/index.md)
 * Set up your Galaxy instance to [run cluster jobs as the real user](/src/Admin/Config/Performance/Cluster/index.md), not the Galaxy owner
-* Improvements to metadata handling and searching in the [/Tool Shed](/Tool Shed)
+* Improvements to metadata handling and searching in the [Tool Shed](/src/Tool Shed/index.md)
 * Improved solutions for schema access, jobs management, & workflow imports and inputs.
 * New datatypes (Eland, XML), multiple tool enhancements, and bug fixes.
 * New Object Store data integration layer introduced